 - Location: Pleural mesothelioma occurs in the lung lining and comprises 75% of all asbestos cancer.
 People with pleural mesothelioma usually have the best life expectancy.
 Peritoneal mesothelioma that occurs in the abdomen is harder to treat, and life expectancy is lower.

 - Stage of disease: The best way to boost life expectancy with pleural mesothelioma is to catch it early.
+See early stages of mesothelioma cancer.
 But common symptoms of pleural mesothelioma resemble less serious illnesses, and misdiagnosis is common.
 By the time the cancer is in stage III or IV, treatment is too late, and the patient usually lives only months.

 - Metastasis: After the diagnosis of cancer has been made, the doctor may discover cancer has spread to other areas of the body.
 How much cancer has metastisized and where will influence life expectancy.